<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">/?p=1441</guid>

 <description><![CDATA[This may well be the best you will find on screenwriting this year.
-Thanks to Mystery Man &#38; crew, you now have access to the minds of George Lucas, Steven Spielberg and Lawrence Kasdan at the time they were putting together the core story elements of the first Indiana Jones movie.
-Not only will you [...]]]></description>
+Thanks to Mystery Man &#38; crew, we have access to the minds of Lucas, Spielberg and Kasdan at the time they were putting together the story elements of Raiders of the Lost Ark.
+Not only will you find a link to the ... <a title="Stop digging: Holy Grail found!" class="read-more" href="https://www.thestorydepartment.com/stop-digging-holy-grail-found/" aria-label="Read more about Stop digging: Holy Grail found!">Read more</a>]]></description>

-<p>Thanks to Mystery Man &amp; crew, you now have access to the minds of George Lucas, Steven Spielberg and Lawrence Kasdan at the time they were putting together the core story elements of the first Indiana Jones movie.</p>
+<content:encoded><![CDATA[<h3><a href="https://mysterymanonfilm.blogspot.com/2009/03/raiders-story-conference.html" target="_blank"><span style="color: #000000;"><span style="font-weight: normal;">This</span></span></a><span style="font-weight: normal;"> may well be the best you will find on screenwriting this year. </span><span style="font-weight: normal;">Thanks to Mystery Man &amp; crew, we have access to the minds of Lucas, Spielberg and Kasdan at the time they were putting together the story elements of <em>Raiders of the Lost Ark</em>.</span></h3>

-<p>Not only will you find <strong><a href="http://www.sendspace.com/file/cnoe3r" target="_blank">a link to the transcription of the story meeting</a></strong>, Mystery Man adds his own incisive insights and boils them down to 10 terrific points.</p>
+<p>Not only will you find <strong><a href="https://www.sendspace.com/file/cnoe3r" target="_blank">a link to the transcription of the story meeting</a></strong>, Mystery Man adds his own incisive insights and boils them down to 10 terrific points.</p>

-<p>You can watch movies, read books and attend workshops but it hardly ever gets any better than <strong><a href="http://mysterymanonfilm.blogspot.com/2009/03/raiders-story-conference.html" target="_blank">this</a></strong>.</p>
+<p>You can watch movies, read books and attend workshops but it hardly ever gets any better than <strong><a href="https://mysterymanonfilm.blogspot.com/2009/03/raiders-story-conference.html" target="_blank">this</a></strong>.</p>

-<p>Never has there been a better time to be a learning screenwriter.
+<p>Never has there been a better time to be a learning screenwriter.</p>

 <slash:comments>0</slash:comments>